The temples in Anuradhapura are an important pilgrimage destination for Buddhists. Read on for some of the best places to visit in Anuradhapura!

 2. Jaya Sri Maha Bodhi

 When I visited, security guards looked over my outfit to make sure that I was decent, and there were also signs around the site asking that visitors wear white clothing.
 Though the shawl covering my shoulders was black, I was still allowed entry.
 I was also asked by another security guard not to take photos of the tree itself, though I was told by some other member of staff that it was fine – just something to be aware of.
-Entry requires a separate ticket that isn’t covered by your Anuradhapura ticket – it costs 200 LKR (just over US$1).
+You should not take photos of people during prayer.
+Entry requires a separate ticket that isn’t covered by your Anuradhapura ticket – it costs 200 LKR.

 3. Isurumuniya Viharaya